The "Users" view allows administrators to search, create and configure Nimbus users. It consists of the following elements:

 The following elements can be configured:

-Nimbus distributed service calls will still reach the user despite of this setting.
+💡Regular Nimbus distributed service calls will still reach this user despite of this setting.

 Default script with settings of current user, which is later can be inserted into a the web page and used as a contact widget.

-To test contacting this user, use the use the "Preview".
+✅ To test contacting this user, use the use the preview link.

 Allows to assign Direct Call Templates to the user.
 Template actions trigger only on direct calls to this user in particular.

 ✅ Requires one or several configured Direct Call Templates to assign.